Volunteer with Children at the Medellin Kids Project

-The Colombia Kids Project provides a safe and secure home for children who would otherwise live in extreme danger of falling victims to gang violence, child trafficking and the sex trade which are sadly still commonplace amongst the marginalised displaced communities of Colombia.
-Anti-government groups and drug cartels have forced many Colombians to flee their rural homes to find a safer life in the major cities and there are thought to be more than three million displaced people in Colombia, half of whom are below 15 years of age.
-These people have lost their homes, land and means to care for themselves, leaving children to a dangerous life on the streets where they are exposed to unthinkable risks on a daily basis.
+The Colombia Kids Project provides a safe and secure home for children who would otherwise live in extreme danger of falling victims to gang violence, child trafficking and the sex trade; which are sadly still commonplace amongst the marginalised displaced communities of Colombia.
+Anti-government groups and drug cartels have forced many Colombians to flee their rural homes to major cities.
+There are thought to be more than three million displaced people in Colombia; half of whom are below 15 years of age.
+These people have lost their homes, land and means to care for themselves; leaving children to a dangerous life on the streets where they are exposed to unthinkable risks on a daily basis.

 How the project is helping

-The local organisations we work with are government approved homes for vulnerable children and are strictly regulated by the Ministry of Family Wellbeing.
-The projects employ qualified staff including teachers, psychologists and dietitians to ensure that the children's upbringing is as healthy as possible and that their childhood is as close to normal as possible.
+The local organisations we work with are government approved homes for vulnerable children.
+They are strictly regulated by the Ministry of Family Wellbeing.
+The projects employ qualified staff including teachers, psychologists and dietitians.
+This helps ensure that the children's upbringing is as healthy as possible.
+And that their childhood is as close to normal as possible.

 The projects provide education, shelter, food and a safe haven away from the streets for those children who have been forced into a desperate situation and have to live away from home for their own safety.
 The project also supports people living on the streets by providing food, contact and love.
-The project is respected and trusted by the people living on the streets and, occasionally, when possible, children are invited to stay at the project.
+The project is respected and trusted by the people living on the streets.
+Occasionally, when possible, children are invited to stay at the project.

-Both projects are more like a family home, where the children treat each other as brothers and sisters, and staff and volunteers are their uncles and aunts.
-Where possible, contact is still kept with the children’s natural family - family members can visit once a week and children can visit their "home" once a month ensuring that family bonds are maintained.
+Both projects are more like a family home, where the children treat each other as brothers and sisters.
+Staff and volunteers are their uncles and aunts.
+Where possible, contact is still kept with the children’s natural family; family members can visit once a week and children can visit their "home" once a month ensuring that family bonds are maintained.

-Volunteer in Colombia with this project and you can be part of these amazing programmes supporting the kids in Medellin.
+Volunteer in Colombia and you can be part of these amazing programmes helping the kids in Medellin.

 Why the project need volunteers

-Like all of the the projects that Globalteer supports, The Colombia Kids project receives no state funding, but relies on volunteer support, private donations and grants the project to be able to keep the children safe and provide them with an education that will set them up for a bright future.
+Like all of the the projects that Globalteer supports, the Colombia Kids project receives no state funding.
+It relies on volunteer support, private donations and grants to be able to keep the children safe and provide them with an education; helping to set them up for a bright future.

-Volunteer in Colombia to make a huge difference at this project where you work with the permanent project staff helping with a variety of activities to suit your skills and experience.
+Volunteer in Colombia to make a huge difference at this project!
+Work with the permanent project staff helping with a variety of activities to suit your skills and experience.
 Volunteers bring much needed extra pairs of hands and can introduce new enthusiasm, energy and ideas into every day of your stay.

 Typical Volunteer Duties

 Volunteers work 5 days a week, 5-6 hours per day with weekends free.
-A typical day volunteering may include playing games, drawing pictures and playing sports with the children as well as assisting the local staff and teachers at the project, particularly in English, arts and sports.
+A typical day volunteering may include playing games, drawing pictures and playing sports with the children.
+As well as assisting the local staff and teachers at the project, particularly as a volunteer English teacher.; and with arts & sports.
 Volunteers can also help the permanent staff to organise outings and excursions for the children.

-Volunteers may also have the opportunity to assist in English classes at the local government school attended by the children at the project.
+Volunteers may also have the opportunity to assist in English classes at the local government school; which is attended by the children at the project.

-Whilst exact duties vary from day to day, volunteers can expect to help our local staff on some or all of the following:
+Exact duties vary from day to day.
+Volunteers can expect to help our local staff on some or all of the following: